ipfs/js-ipfs/README.md

 You can also find examples of how to do this bundling at: `https://github.com/ipfs/js-ipfs/tree/master/examples`

+Special note, if you are using webpack, make sure to use version 2 or above, otherwise it won't work.

 ### Use in a browser using a script tag

 Loading this module in a browser (using a `<script>` tag) makes the `Ipfs` object available in the global namespace.